 Adopt a population health mindset.
 It’s a model of care that effectively integrates the clinical and self-management, and where health care is headed.
 If you’ve heard of population health but don’t see where you fit into it, take a look at some of our resources that offer an introduction on the topic.
 Learn more

-Demonstrate your expertise within the full range of cardiometabolic conditions: diabetes, obesity, hypertension and cardiac disorders.
+Demonstrate your expertise within the full range of cardiometabolic conditions: hypertension, obesity, prediabetes, diabetes and cardiac disorders.
 We’re placing an increased focus on reinforcing knowledge and skills you already have while building new ones.
 Several CVD campaigns will be launching this year, but we already have new practice guidance on obesity and diabetes, and a wide variety of recorded webinars.
 Learn more

 Increase your focus on behavioral and mental health.
 As a central touchpoint for individualized care, it’s imperative that diabetes care and education specialists assess the mental and behavioral health of clients and refer to a mental health provider when appropriate.
 While you can’t effectively address all aspects of behavioral health, there are many ways to integrate it into your practice.
 We recently released practice guidance on mental health that is a must read.
 We also have many webinars and annual conference sessions devoted to helping you provide this level of person-centered care.
 Learn more